Skip to Content

 Another great way to explore Penang is to reserve a home or apartment.
 Do that here.

-Georgetown is historic, has Little India, trishaws and famous street art, Batu Ferringhi is a modern resort area.
+Georgetown is historic, has Little India, trishaws and famous street art, Batu Ferringhi is a modern resort area of the island.
 Look for a place to stay in Georgetown here.
 Or opt for the family-friendly Hard Rock Hotel, right on the beach and with a water park for the kids.
 There is an indoor play place nearby and plenty of restaurants and food courts.

 Kuala Lumpur with Kids